EnthusiasticMouse/TrackmyBand/README.md

 # TrackMyBand
+Still a work in progress!
+Source code and demo will release soon!
 ## Description:
 A website and mobile app for large band/orchestra leaders to track attendance for rehearsals and concerts.
 ## Used: